tradeflow-ai/mobile/_docs/enhanced-offline-experience-integration-guide.md

 - [ ] Test offline queuing

 ### **For UI Components**
-- [ ] Add `OfflineOperationIndicator` for individual items
+- [ ] Use `OfflineExperienceBar` for comprehensive offline status
-- [ ] Use connection quality for adaptive UI
+- [ ] Use connection quality hooks for adaptive UI
 - [ ] Handle offline states gracefully
 - [ ] Test with various connection qualities